Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 * Is variation more common in some parts of the genome than others?
 * Can you find any loss-of-function mutations?
 * To which of the previously sequenced strains is the clinical isolate Ex2 most closely related?
+* Are there any genes missing from the annotations?